Bay State College's COVID-19 Preparedness

 Schedules and Registration

-Following the most recent State and Government requirements, we have made additional adjustments to the Fall 2020 schedule.
+Following the most recent State and Government requirements, we have made additional adjustments to the Spring 2021 schedule.
 Students will find there have been necessary changes made to certain delivery modes, meeting structure, and online remote classes.
-Please login to your MyBayState Portal to review your classes for the Fall semester and contact your Advisor or Program Chair if you have any questions.
+Please login to your MyBayState Portal to review your classes for the Spring semester and contact your Advisor or Program Chair if you have any questions.

 In addition, select on-ground courses have been shifted to an online-hybrid format and are reflected as ONLHY in the registration section of their student portal.
 Students are to meet online at a specific day(s) and time(s) each week with their instructor.
 Other traditional online courses will remain available and will be reflected as ONL in the student portal.

-Please note that the Fall 2020 Add/Drop Deadline has been extended to Wednesday, September 9th, 2020 at 8 PM EST. Please know that after the Add/Drop deadline students that withdraw from a course will be issued a W grade and any fees involved will be assessed. *Students must maintain positive attendance during the Add/Drop period, or they will be administratively withdrawn due to no shows for the course.
+Please note that the Spring 2021 Add/Drop Deadline is Friday, January 15th, 2021 at 8 PM EST. Please know that after the Add/Drop deadline students that withdraw from a course will be issued a W grade and any fees involved will be assessed. *Students must maintain positive attendance during the Add/Drop period, or they will be administratively withdrawn due to no shows for the course.

 New and current students may continue to register until the end of Add/Drop!
 Login to your MyBayState Portal to register for classes.
 If you have any questions, please contact your Advisor or Program Chair for further assistance.